 Some time back, Pastor Dennis Louis, who teaches our senior Greek class, wrote a brief apologia for teaching Greek.
 I have been planning to share it here and received just the nudge I needed in church yesterday when a Trinitas teacher pointed out to me how many of our students use their Greek New Testaments in church as their Bible of choice.
 Well done, classically educated students.

-What follows is part one of the piece Pastor Louis wrote.
-We’ll put out part two next week.
+What follows is part one of the essay Pastor Louis wrote.

 A case for a Christian Worldview of the Greek Language